Cryptocurrencies, often referred to as virtual currencies or tokens, are quite different from typical currencies such as dollars or euros.

 Types of Cryptocurrency Fraud

-Cryptocurrency fraud can come in many forms, including:
+Cryptocurrency fraud and scams can come in many forms, including:

 Regulation of Cryptocurrency